-By the evening of Sept 15, 1944, Gen Joseph Lawton Collins’ XIX Corps had established a bridgehead on the east bank of the Meuse River in the vicinity of Maastricht, Holland.
-Both, Gen Leland Hobbs’ 30th Infantry Division and CCA of Gen Ernest N. Harmon’s 2nd Armored Division had moved into the bridgehead and were ready to advance East.
-The 30-ID had the mission of giving flank protection to the VII Corps, whose attack in the vicinity of Aachen, Germany, constituted the current main effort of the US Forces to the East.
-The 2-AD mission was to protect the area west of the Vaart Canal and Combat Command B had begun to advance in the area east of the Meuse River.
-Between the Vaart Canal and the Meuse River, however, lay a narrow corridor, extending halfway across the XIX Corps front andcompletely in enemy hands.
-Obviously, this had to be cleared out before the 2-AD could, with safety, continue its advance east of the Meuse.
-The XIX Corps ordered the 2-AD to clear the enemy from this corridor.
+By the evening of Sept 15, 1944, Gen Joseph Lawton Collins’ US XIX Corps had established a bridgehead on the east bank of the Meuse River in the vicinity of Maastricht, Holland.
+Both, Gen Leland Hobbs’ US 30-ID and CCA of Gen Ernest N. Harmon’s US 2-AD had moved into the bridgehead and were ready to advance east.
+The US 30-ID had the mission of giving flank protection to the US VII Corps, whose attack in the vicinity of Aachen, Germany, constituted the current main effort of the US Forces to the east.
+The US 2-AD mission was to protect the area west of the Vaart Canal and Combat Command B had begun to advance in the area east of the Meuse River.
+Between the Vaart Canal and the Meuse River, however, lay a narrow corridor, extending halfway across the US XIX Corps front and completely in enemy hands.
+Obviously, this had to be cleared out before the US 2-AD could, with safety, continue its advance east of the Meuse.
+The US XIX Corps ordered the US 2-AD to clear the enemy from this corridor.

-This Combat Group consisted of the following units: HQs Co 66th Armored Infantry Battalion, the 3/66th Armored Infantry Battalion, Maj Harold D. Hansen’s American Norwegian 99th Infantry Battalion (Separate), the 65th Field Artillery Battalion, one Platoon of Able Co, 17th Armored Engineer Battalion, and a Detachment of Able Co, 48th Armored Medical Battalion.
-To help Col Stokes with his additional assignment, he was given the 82nd Armored Recon Battalion and Baker Co, 17th Armored Engineer Battalion.
-So, Task Force Stokes, as the combined force was called, completely cleared this critical corridor during Sept 16 and Sept 18.
+So, Task Force Stokes, as the combined force was called, completely cleared this critical corridor between Sept 16 and Sept 18.
 This 3-day period caused 918 enemy casualties and suffered only 93 casualties itself.
-The success of the operation was due to sound planning, good field tactics, unusually fine cooperation between tanks and infantry.
+The success of the operation was due to sound planning, good field tactics, and unusually fine cooperation between tanks and infantry.
 Both tank and infantry commanders agreed on this point.
-Col Stokes turned over the 82-ARB, Baker 17-AEB, and his Task Force, with the 82-ARB, 1 Plat George 66-AIR, and 1 Plat Able 99-IB-(S), got back to his former mission, the security along the XIX Corps’ northern boundary and the Vaart canal.
+Col Stokes turned over the 82-ARB, Baker 17-AEB, and his Task Force, with the 82-ARB, 1 Plat George 66-AIR, and 1 Plat Able 99-IB-(S), got back to his former mission, the security along the US XIX Corps’ northern boundary and the Vaart Canal.
 The rest of the Task Force was ordered into assembly areas.

 The first pre-requisite was a complete recon of the Vaart Canal for possible crossing sites.
 Most of it had already been reconnoitered.
 The job was completed on the morning of Sept 16.
 It showed that between Maastricht and the northern boundary of the Corps there were two bridges left.
 An old wooden one at Smeermaas in the immediate northern vicinity of Maastricht which was capable to support heavy armored vehicle traffic.
 The other one, located at Neerharen had been partially wrecked by the Germans.
 Infantry in a single file could get across it, but major repairs would be necessary if vehicles were to use it.
 Col Stokes felt that although he could put tanks across the Smeermaas bridge and thus give the infantry some support from the very beginning, he could not depend on this bridge for his Main Supply Road (MSR).
 Its wooden construction made it very vulnerable to destruction either by bombs or demolition charges.
 Furthermore, it was in the middle of a closely built-up town and hence, in Col Stokes’ opinion, presented an easy mark for saboteurs.